risawitama/verbose-potato/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## I couldn't get a reservation at the library.
+They were completely booked.